City of London

 Policing

-The City of London Police, along with its local responsibilities for the Square Mile, is the national lead force for fraud.
-Within its specialist Economic Crime Directorate are a number of units dedicated to tackling fraud and other economic crimes, such as counterfeiting.
+The City of London Police, along with its local responsibilities to keep the Square Mile one of the safest business districts in the world (neigbourhood policing, anti social behaviour), is the national UK lead force for fraud.
+Within its specialist Economic Crime Directorate are a number of units dedicated to tackling fraud and other economic crimes, as well as cyber crime and the threat of terrorism.